 Gastrointestinal: Nausea, pancreatitis, constipation, gastritis, vomiting, and melena.

 Hematologic: Thrombocytopenia and hemolytic anemia.

-Elevations of uric acid, blood glucose, serum bilirubin, and liver enzymes [see Adverse Reactions ( 5)] have been reported, as have incidents of hyponatremia, electrocardiographic changes, eosinophilia, and proteinuria
+Elevations of uric acid, blood glucose, serum bilirubin, and liver enzymes [see Warnings and Precautions (6.5)] have been reported, as have incidents of hyponatremia, electrocardiographic changes, eosinophilia, and proteinuria

 Concomitant administration of Benazepril hydrochloride tablets and antidiabetic medicines (insulins, oral hypoglycemic agents) may increase the risk of hypoglycemia.